Guidance

 Breaks and refreshments

-The brain needs time to process what has been received whilst not being overwhelmed, so it is important that there is a short break each hour, even for just five minutes.
+The brain needs time to process what has been received while not being overwhelmed, so it is important that there is a short break each hour, even for just five minutes.
 This places a metaphorical full stop on the previous session, psychologically clearing the way for new input.
 People with ADHD may require shorter sessions than others, but it is important for everyone to have regular breaks.

 As well as the scheduled breaks in the agenda, it is important that anyone should feel they can step out of the meeting at any time should they feel the need.
 Having an extra space or room available to go to for a rest or some quiet time throughout the day is also advisable.